 The award-winning Maritime Museum is a must-visit for anyone interested in the city’s relationship with the sea.
 Specialising in interactive exhibits, it’s a hit with visitors of all ages.
 Conveniently located at the top end of Belmont Street is Aberdeen Art Gallery.
 Built from pink stone, it proudly stands out from the city’s grey-tone buildings, featuring pieces by acclaimed 18th-century artists right through to modern day marvels.
 Highlights include works by French Impressionist painters Claude Monet and Pierre-Auguste Renoir, as well as a Tracey Emin installation and a piece by Richard Wright.

-This article was written Maxine Eggenberger and is an updated version of a story created by Madeleine Bazil.
+This article is an updated version of a story created by Madeleine Bazil.